 Types of Burn Injuries

-- 2nd Degree – In a 2nd degree burn, the epidermis has been burned through and the dermis (2nd layer of skin) has also been burned.
+- 2nd Degree – In a 2nd degree burn, the epidermis (outer layer of skin) and the dermis (2nd layer of skin) has been burned.
 Blisters generally develop and they are usually accompanied by significant pain and swelling.
 These burns can take weeks to heal and may leave a scar or cause a permanent change in the color of your skin.

 There are many different types of events that may result in burn injuries.
 Some of the more common include: